saffire/saffire/docs/spec/source/control-structures.rst

 	}

 .. note::
-	A datastructure (an object that implemented "datastructure", like the `list`_, `hash`_ etc), already have implemented the .iter() method and thus are iterable.
+	A datastructure (an object that implemented "datastructure", like the list, hash etc), already have implemented the .iter() method and thus are iterable.

-Foreach can be accompanied by an `else`_.
+Foreach can be accompanied by an else.
 This is called whenever the .iter() is not implemented, or when there is an empty list, or when `breakelse`_ is issued inside the foreach{} block.